 Canvas is a web-based application that houses online materials for enrolled students across Wharton.
 You can access our course by logging into our Canvas page listed at the front of this syllabus.
+The course

-The course Canvas will be the definitive source for all assignments and deadlines.
+Canvas site will be the definitive source for all assignments and deadlines.
 You will not have access to Canvas until you officially register for the course.

-Lecture Notes:
+Lecture Slides: